MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/container-layouts.md

 # Container layouts

 Elements in containers such as `Container`, `Column`, `TableCell`, or an Adaptive Card itself are laid out in a top-to-bottom stack by default.
 This type of layout is appropriate for many scenarios, but sometimes it's a bit constraining.
-To split the horizontal space of a card into different areas, one would typically use the `ColumnSet` element which, while powerful, comes with its set of challenges.
+To split the horizontal space of a card into different areas, you can use the `ColumnSet` element which, while powerful, comes with its set of challenges.

 Adaptive Cards support two types of layouts that can be applied to any container: